That’s Some Kinda Bridge

 And I love it.

 I’ve written many times that this trail’s mere existence is simply amazing.
-From the Connecticut River in East Hartford and north through extinct strip clubs, low-income housing, adult superstores, two sewage treatment plants, abandoned ruins, homeless camps, “cruising” areas, across interstates… the HRT is in many ways my favorite trail in Connecticut.
+From the miles of boardwalks down at the Connecticut River in East Hartford and north through an extinct strip club parking lot, low-income housing, adult superstores, two sewage treatment plants, abandoned ruins, homeless camps, landfills, “cruising” areas, underneath interstates… the HRT is in many ways my favorite trail in Connecticut.
 It is the ultimate survivor.

 And the effort put forth into maintaining it and constantly improving it is Herculean.
 There are so many boardwalks, puncheons, bridges, side-hill supports, and goodness knows what else along the way… it’s mind-blowing.
 And here, at the start of this section, is the granddaddy of them all:

 A brand new suspension bridge.
 In Vernon.
 In Connecticut.

 And it’s awesome.
 My friend Peter Marteka of the Hartford Courant wrote:

 The span was designed by Vernon town engineer David A. Smith.
 Smith worked with Bridges To Prosperity, a company that provides bridges to isolated, third-world communities so people can cross over otherwise impassable rivers.
 The Denver, Colo., company’s website says it has built 200 footbridges in 20 countries, serving more than 1 million people.

 The Vernon bridge won’t be used so people can access “essential health care, education and economic opportunities,” as in the Bridges To Prosperity main goal, but it does close a gap in the Hockanum River trail system that has been on Vernon’s master plan for decades, Smith said.

 “We designed a bridge that adapted to our situation and our resources,” Smith said.
 “This is a bridge that if we had to bid out and had someone come in, it would have cost the town $300,000.
 We were able to do it with volunteers for $40,000.”